awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/add-tags-on-create.md

 The following procedures show you how to add tags to your MediaConvert queues, job templates, and output presets when you create them\.

 **Note**
-These AWS tags on AWS Elemental MediaConvert queues, job templates, and output presets are different from the tags you can add to MediaConvert jobs\.
-For information about tags on jobs, see [Tagging Jobs](tagging-jobs.md)
+These AWS tags on AWS Elemental MediaConvert queues, job templates, and output presets are different from the tags that you can add to MediaConvert jobs\.
+For information about tags on jobs, see [Tagging Jobs](tagging-jobs.md)\.

 **Topics**